klojang4j/klojang-check/README.md

 ### Performance

 <i>Klojang Check</i> incurs practically zero overhead.
-By itself, it doesn't
+By itself, it doesn't really do
-_do stuff_.
+anything.
 It just provides you with a template in which you can embed your own checks.
 Of course, if you need to ascertain that a value is in a `Map` before proceeding, you will have to do the lookup.
 There are no two ways around it. _Klojang Check_ just lets you express this fact more clearly: